- Misinterpretation of P-values and Main Study Results

 - the variable must have a smooth distribution

 The purpose of a parallel-group randomized clinical trial is to compare the parallel groups, not to compare a patient with herself at baseline.
+The central question is for two patients with the same pre measurement value of x, one given treatment A and the other treatment B, will the patients tend to have different post-treatment values?
+This is exactly what analysis of covariance assesses.
 Within-patient change is affected strongly by regression to the mean and measurement error.
-When the baseline value is one of the patient inclusion/exclusion criteria, the only meaningful change score, even if assumptions listed below are satisfied, requires one to have a second baseline measurement post patient qualification to cancel out much of the regression to the mean effect.
+When the baseline value is one of the patient inclusion/exclusion criteria, the only meaningful change score requires one to have a second baseline measurement post patient qualification to cancel out much of the regression to the mean effect.
 It is he second baseline that would be subtracted from the follow-up measurement.

 Patient-reported outcome scales are particularly problematic.
 An article published 2017-05-07 in JAMA, doi:10.1001/jama.2017.5103 like many other articles makes the error of trusting change from baseline as an appropriate analysis variable.
 Mean change from baseline may not apply to anyone in the trial.
 Consider a 5-point ordinal pain scale with values Y=1,2,3,4,5.
 Patients starting with no pain (Y=1) cannot improve, so their mean change must be zero.
 Patients starting at Y=5 have the most opportunity to improve, so their mean change will be large.
 A treatment that improves pain scores by an average of one point may average a two point improvement for patients for whom any improvement is possible.
 Stating mean changes out of context of the baseline state can be meaningless.